60+ Free Risk Register Templates (Google Docs, Excel, PDF)

 27 Free Risk Register Templates in Google Sheets

-Excel risk register templates are perfect for an optimally organized document or a project where there are expected to be a larger number of individual risks.
+Excel risk register templates are perfect for an optimally organized document or a project where a larger number of individual risks are expected.
 Google Sheets’s powerful calculation feature simplifies priority score and probability calculations for rapid entry of risk information.
 The only con of using a Google sheet is that printability will not always be consistent.

 1. Company Project Risk Register Template